John Murray, 4th Earl of Dunmore: Confrontation with the Hanover militia

 The Hanover militia, led by Patrick Henry, arrived outside Williamsburg on 3 May.
-That same day, Dunmore evacuated his family from the Governor's Palace to his hunting lodge, Porto Bello in nearby York County.
-On 6 May, Dunmore issued a proclamation against "a certain Patrick Henry... and a Number of deluded Followers" who had organised "an Independent Company... and put themselves in a Posture of War."
+That same day, Dunmore evacuated his family from the Governor's Palace to his hunting lodge, Porto Bello, in nearby York County.
+On 6 May, Dunmore issued a proclamation against "a certain Patrick Henry ... and a Number of deluded Followers" who had organised "an Independent Company ... and put themselves in a Posture of War."

 Dunmore threatened to impose martial law and eventually retreated to Porto Bello to join his family.
 Dislodged by the Virginia rebels and wounded in the leg, on 8 June, Dunmore took refuge on the British warship HMS Fowey in the York River.
 Over the following months, Dunmore sent many raiding parties to plunder plantations along the James, York, and Potomac rivers, particularly those owned by rebels.
-The raiders exacerbated tensions, since they not only stole supplies, they also encouraged slaves to rebel.
+The British raiding parties exacerbated tensions by plundering Patriot supplies and encouraging their slaves to rebel.
 In December, George Washington, who had been installed only months before as commander in chief of the Continental Army, commented, "I do not think that forcing his lordship on shipboard is sufficient.
 Nothing less than depriving him of life or liberty will secure peace to Virginia, as motives of resentment actuate his conduct to a degree equal to the total destruction of that colony."

 Dunmore's Proclamation

 Dunmore is noted for Dunmore's Proclamation, also known as Lord Dunmore's Offer of Emancipation.
 Dated 7 November 1775 but proclaimed a week later, Dunmore thereby formally offered freedom to slaves who abandoned their Patriot masters to join the British.
-Dunmore had previously withheld his signature from a bill against the slave trade.
-The proclamation appeared to respond to the legislature's proclamation that Dunmore had resigned his position by boarding a warship off Yorktown nearly six months earlier.
-However, by the end of the war, an estimated 800 to 2000 escaped slaves sought refuge with the British; some served in the army, though the majority served in noncombatant roles.
+The proclamation appeared to respond to the legislature's proclamation that Dunmore had resigned his position by boarding a Royal Navy warship off Yorktown nearly six months earlier.
+However, by the end of the war, an estimated 800 to 2000 formerly enslaved people sought refuge with the British; some served in a military role, though the majority served in noncombatant roles.

-Dunmore organized these Black Loyalists into his Ethiopian Regiment.
+Dunmore organized these Black Loyalists into the Ethiopian Regiment.
 However, despite winning the Battle of Kemp's Landing on 17 November 1775, Dunmore lost decisively at the Battle of Great Bridge on 9 December 1775.
-Following that defeat, Dunmore loaded his troops, and many Virginia Loyalists, onto British ships.
+Following that defeat, Dunmore loaded his troops and many Virginia Loyalists onto Royal Navy ships waiting offshore.
 Smallpox spread in the confined quarters, and some 500 of the 800 members of the Ethiopian Regiment died.